VERTIC's National Implementation Measures Programme is currently looking for interns with a start date in mid-November.

-VERTIC supervises up to three unpaid interns at any time.
+VERTIC has an ongoing internship programme to cultivate recent graduates' and Master's students' interest in the field of non-proliferation.
 Our projects range from intergovernmental dialogue on nuclear disarmament, to expert legal advice to multilateral fora and governments on the nuclear, chemical and biological weapons treaties.
 VERTIC is an accredited observer to the International Atomic Energy Agency, and staff participate regularly in meetings of the Biological and Chemical Weapons Conventions and attend conferences related to UN Security Council Resolution 1540.
 Interns will have the opportunity to participate in our programmes in various ways, such as helping to research a fact sheet or report, assisting in the organisation of a speaking tour, or preparing briefs.

 Interns will assume various programmatic and administrative duties associated with the organisation's activities.
 Interns are also expected to perform work of a general nature.

 Our internship programme has a continuous application process.
-Applications are considered as and when a place becomes vacant.
 Applicants are therefore asked to state the dates they would be available in their covering letter, and to send their applications in well in advance.

 The requirements for visas and work permits depend on the citizenship of the applicant.
 Non-European Union nationals are required to contact the British Consulate in their country of citizenship, to learn what the visa requirements are before applying and ensuring they are eligible.
 Unfortunately VERTIC is unable to assist applicants to gain visas or permits.